Fat Polygonal Partitions with Applications to Visualization and Embeddings: Analysis of angular partitions

 \begin{lemma} Let $P(\node)$ be the subpolygon generated by the algorithm above for a node $\node$ at level $k$ in $\tree'$.
 Then $P(\node)$ is a $(\pi/(2k+6))$-separated polygon. \end{lemma} \begin{proof} The proof is by induction on $k$.

 For $k=0$, we have $\node=\myroot(\tree')$ and $P(\node)$ is a unit square.
 Hence, $P(\node)$ is $(\pi/2)$-separated and therefore also $(\pi/6)$-separated.

 For $k>0$ we argue as follows.
 By the induction hypothesis, the polygon $P(\othernode)$ corresponding to the parent $\othernode$ of $\node$ is $(\pi/(2k+4))$-separated.
 Moreover, by construction it has at most $4+(k-1)=k+3$ edges.
 Consider the sorted (circular) sequence of angles that these edges make with the $x$-axis.
 By the pigeon-hole principle, there must be two adjacent angles that are at least $\pi/(k+3)$ apart.
-Hence, the cut $c$ that is chosen to partition $P(\othernode)$ makes an angle at least $\pi/(2k+6)$ with all edges of $P(\othernode)$. \end{proof} Recall that the depth of the binary tree $\tree'$ is $O(\mydepth(\tree) +\log n)$.
+Hence, the cut $c$ that is chosen to partition $P(\othernode)$ makes an angle at least $\pi/(2k+6)$ with all edges of $P(\othernode)$, and by the induction hypothesis, all the other angles are at least $\pi/(2k+4)$. \end{proof} Recall that the height of the binary tree $\tree'$ is $O(\mydepth(\tree) +\log n)$.
 Hence, we get the following theorem. \begin{theorem} Let $\tree$ be a properly weighted tree with $n$ nodes.
 Then the angular partitioning method constructs a polygonal partition for $\tree$ whose aspect ratio is $O(\mydepth(\tree)+\log n)$. \end{theorem}